WK-Chen/MAIR_23/README.md

 Run `python part1a/classifier1.py [DATA_PATH]` to see the results for classifier1.
 Users can also input sentences to test the classifier.

-Run `python part1a/classifier2.py [DATA_PATH] [MODEL_PATH]` to see the results for classifier2.
+Run `python part1a/classifier2.py [ACTION] [DATA_PATH] [MODEL_PATH]` to see the results for classifier2.
 Users can also input sentences to test the classifier.
+For example, we use `python part1a/classifier2.py train data/dialog_acts.csv bert-base-uncased` to train the model.
+We use `python part1a/classifier2.py evaluate data/dialog_acts.csv models/bert` to evaluate the trained model

 ## Part 1b